 NWA is home to hundreds of miles of single track, multi-use and paved trails including some IMBA sanctioned trails.
-Trails like Slaughter Pen, Mount Kessler, Hobbs, Fitzgerald Mountain, Lake Atalanta, Lake Wedington, The Back Forty and the 36-mile Razorback Greenway offer riding opportunities for every skill level.
+Trails like Coler Creek, Mount Kessler, Hobbs, Fitzgerald Mountain, Lake Atalanta, Lake Wedington, The Back Forty, the Little Sugar and the 36-mile Razorback Greenway offer riding opportunities for every skill level.
 Here are the Top 10 Mountain Biking Trails in Northwest Arkansas.
 Experience the amazing beauty of the Ozarks as you ride with the wind on your skin and through your hair.
 Good bike shops are plentiful and most rent bikes.

 Crystal Bridges Museum of American Art

 Considered the top attraction of Northwest Arkansas, Crystal Bridges Museum of American Art is a stunning 1.2 billion dollar wonder founded by Alice Walton, daughter of Sam Walton, founder of Walmart.
 Five centuries of American art are on display in the museum proper.
 Additionally, the beautiful rolling woodlands of the surrounding grounds also features other American art.
 The Momentary, contemporary art museum and event space in Bentonville, Arkansas and operates as a satellite of Crystal Bridges Museum of American Art.
 It includes galleries, Theater and Concert Spaces, Black Box Theater, Momentary Green, Festival Stage, Culinary Experiences and a unique Tower Bar.

 Culinary Opportunities Extraordinaire